 4. FOREIGN BRANDS

-Japanese shoppers are reluctant to buy foreign products.
-And although their attitude has softened in recent years, just 32% of Japanese shoppers say they have bought from a foreign website.
+Possibly related to the point above, Japanese shoppers can be reluctant to buy foreign products.
+And although this attitude has softened in recent years, just 32% of Japanese shoppers say they have bought from a foreign website.

-This could be because Japan leads the world in its distrust of institutions.
-To break through this skepticism, you’ll need to build a strong brand image and provide high-quality service.
+This could be because Japan leads the world in its mistrust of institutions and consumers value peer review.
+To earn and build on Japanese consumer trust, you’ll need to think beyond translation, build a strong brand image via a localized marketing strategy, and provide a quality customer experience.

-Rakuten has a robust points system that links to user credit cards.
-This incentivizes the already loyal customer base to use the platform, and has helped it become Japan’s largest eCommerce site.
+For example, Japan’s largest eCommerce platform, Rakuten, has a robust points system that links to user credit cards, incentivizing their already loyal customer base to use the platform.

+It doesn’t stop there.
 Often referred to as “The Amazon of Japan,” Rakuten has over 105 million users in Japan alone.
-That’s more than 80% of the population, making it a great platform to leverage the Japanese public.
+That’s more than 80% of the population, making it a great platform to reach your Japanese audience.

-Rakuten allows each brand to have a distinct image.
-Every seller has their own landing page, which takes shoppers directly to their store.
-It also allows you to have great flexibility with your site’s HTML.
+Rakuten CEO, Hiroshi Mikitani, has described the platform as “… a real aggregation of unique shops” because Rakuten allows each brand to have a distinct image.
+Every seller has their own landing page, which comes with highly customizable HTML functionality and takes shoppers directly to their store.

-When learning how to sell online in Japan, it’s important to keep in mind that Japanese shoppers have high expectations for authentic brands and excellent service.
-Leveraging Rakuten can also be a great way to keep your individual brand identity while having a presence on the biggest eCommerce site in the country.
+When considering how to sell online in Japan, it’s important to keep in mind that Japanese shoppers have high expectations for authentic, trusted brands and excellent customer experience.
+Leveraging established eCommerce platforms, such as Rakuten, alongside a localized digital marketing strategy, can be a great way to keep your individual brand identity.
+It will also provide the type of trusted and familiar eCommerce experience that will maximize engagement with your Japanese market.